Your Guide to Modern Image SEO

 That’s good because your website’s loading speed is becoming a bigger SEO factor, especially with Google.
 Online users have no interest in waiting for a page to load these days.
-The smaller your file size, the faster the page will load, the happier your users will be, and the more traffic Google will send your way.
+The smaller your file size, the faster the page will load, the happier your users will be, and the more traffic Google will send.

 You’re going to need to use a tool to compress your images.

-Some of the websites Google themselves recommend for doing this include pngquant and Guetzli.
+Some websites Google themselves recommends for doing this include pngquant and Guetzli.
 The site MozJPEG is also popular.
-You can upload your images in batches and then get back the compressed file size.
+You can upload your images in batches and then get the compressed file size.